 BIOL 165 General Biology I

 BIOL 166 General Biology II

 BIOL 167 General Biology III

-and 15 cr edits of biology elective 00 or above. s, of which 10 credits must be in courses
+BIOL Electives

+(10 credits numbered 200 or above)

 The teacher preparation program is a graduate-level program only.
 Students planning to teach in elementary or secondary schools must complete a bachelor's degree prior to beginning the teacher preparation program.
 They should discuss their major with their biology adviser to ensure that they are enrolled in the appropriate courses and must contact the School of Education for advising.
 Second endorsements are available in biology (24 credits) and general science (45 credits).